-Another great option in the organic milk arena is Grassmilk®.
-This 100% grass-fed organic milk comes from cows that eat only fresh pastures and forages—no grain.
+A great option in the organic milk arena is Grassmilk®.
+This 100% grass-fed organic milk comes from cows that eat only fresh pastures and forages — no grain.
 As a result, it has higher levels of omega-3 and CLA, essential fatty acids that are linked to brain and eye health, among other important things.

 Like you, we want our families to lead their best lives.
 Even if our young kids have been sipping sugary drinks already, we can start today to set them up for a healthy future and teach them good habits.
 They may cry and beg, but you have the long view in mind.
 Parents of the world — we raise a glass (of milk) to you.

 - organic nutrition,

 - high quality products